Challenge your friends to solve these fiendish online escape rooms

 Harry Potter fans will be pleased to hear about this free escape room, created by an American librarian in Pennsylvania.

 You can explore the school of witchcraft and wizardry without leaving the sofa.
 The game starts right where it should, as first-years who have just been assigned to their houses.
 There are team-building exercises, trivia questions to answer and puzzles to solve that you can do as an individual player, or in a team with your friends.

 Visit the Hogwarts Digital Escape Room now

 Here you can play solo or with a team to complete tasks that will take between one to two hours.
 There are five themed rooms to choose from: space race, cabin fever, a night at the theatre, school’s out and out of hours.
 Each has a different storyline and series of puzzles to complete and clues to collect.

-Read more: We’ve found the best Nintendo Switch and lite deals to shop now

 Based on general knowledge, it’ll put a pub quiz with a poor connection to shame.
 Each game costs £8.99 to play.

-If you’re experienced with escape rooms, try playing Out Of Hours (£8.99), where your mission is to investigate a rogue CEO and their dodgy dealings.
+If you’re experienced with escape rooms, we recommend you try playing Out Of Hours (£8.99, Trappedintheweb.com), where your mission is to investigate a rogue CEO and their dodgy dealings.

 Unlike escape rooms offline, there is no time limit to complete The Panic Room, so you and your team can take as long as you like.

-CSI: Grounded (£20) piqued our interest.
+CSI: Grounded (£20, Thepanicroomonline.co.uk) piqued our interest.
 Avery Stone died 30,000ft up in the air on a private company jet, everyone on board is a suspect and you and your team have to solve the puzzles to find who the killer is.

 You can choose your game by difficulty level, how many players can join and the age appropriateness.
-Prices start from £15 and there’s no expiry time on it, so you can play it whenever you want.
+Prices start from just £15 and, as we say, there’s no expiry time on it, so you can play it whenever you want.

 This Japanese game is retro in style but the premise is simple: you’ve woken up drunk, locked in someone else’s bedroom and you need to get out before the timer is up.
 It’s free to play and involves clicking around for hidden objects and clues to help you escape.
 It’s a good one to play on your own if you want to kill some time.

 Escape Rooms Durham took its game online during the pandemic.
 They’ve since reopened their doors, but you can still dive into their virtual escape room.

 Users are tasked with finding the identity of a mysterious Mr X, a dangerous agent dropping clues in your path.
 It recommends using all the resources on the internet at your disposable, from Twitter, Youtube, Google Maps and local websites in your hunt for answers and will take you between 45 minutes and two hours to complete.

-Read more: MacBook buying guide 2021: Air or Pro?
-How to choose the best Apple laptop for you

-If you need an extra helping hand, it’s encouraging you to email team@escapedurham.co.uk or talk to the Mr X team on Facebook.
+If you need an extra helping hand, it’s encouraging you can email the team behind the game or talk to the Mr X team on Facebook.
 It’s free to play and is easy to involve a team or play on your own if you prefer.

 Another business that pivoted to online during lockdown, Escape Live now continues to offer online games alongside its physical escape rooms.